timsetsfire/pgh-bike-share/README.md

 run `./CleanData.sh` to prepare data for Neo4j.

 run `./neo4jLoad.sh` to create bikeGraph.db.
+You will most likely have to update this file to point at your Neo4j install.

 ### Note